alexanderjhoward/3kRGP_Variant_Calling/1_Reference_Genome/README.md

 <img src="Output/Figures/Kitaake_OsPSY5.png">
 </center>

 If this happens, you can manually write your own genome annotations.
 Genome annotations are in [GFF format](https://en.wikipedia.org/wiki/General_feature_format), which is a text file of tab-separated values.
-I manually aligned the Kitaake annotation against the Nipponbare genome and noted down the genomic regions for each exon.
+I manually aligned the Kitaake OsPSY5 annotation against the Nipponbare genome and copied down the genomic regions for each exon.
 The data I ended up collecting looked like this:

 |chromosome|source|feature|start|end|score|strand|phase|attributes|
 |:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|
 |chr11|self-annotation|mRNA|23063476|23064575|.|+|.|ID=OsPSY5|